Crystalline color superconductors: The three-flavor inhomogeneous phases

+with $z_q $ defined in Eq.~\eqref{eq:zetaq}.
+This action generalizes Eq.~\eqref{eq:lagrangian_GL_ph} to the three-flavor case and is the LO low-energy effective action valid for phonons in any CCSC phase, indeed it has a general expression depending on the $\bm n_I^m$ vectors.
+Only terms of the second order in derivatives and in the phonon fields are reported, but higher order terms can be obtained in a similar way.

-This is the low energy effective action for phonons in any crystalline color superconducting phase, valid to second order in derivatives, to second order in the gap parameters $\Delta_I$'s and to second order in the phonon fields $u_I$.
-Note that there are no terms in \eqref{eq:action_ph} that ``mix'' the different $\vu_I(k)$, meaning that at this order the displacement of the various crystals can be considered separately.
-This follows from the fact that the Lagrangian conserves particle number for every flavor of quarks, which corresponds to symmetry under independent global phase rotations of quark fields of the three-flavors, meaning independent phase rotations of the three $\Delta_I$.
+In Eq.~\eqref{eq:action_ph} there are no terms that ``mix'' the different $\vu_I(k)$, meaning that at this order the displacement of the various crystals can be considered separately.
+This follows from the fact that the Lagrangian conserves particle number for every flavor of quarks, which corresponds to symmetry under independent global phase rotations of quark fields of the three flavors, meaning independent phase rotations of the three $\Delta_I$'s.
 The effective action should be invariant under these rotations and hence $\Delta_I$ can only occur in the combination $\Delta_I^*\Delta_I$.
-The mixing between different fluctuation can only appear in higher order terms in $\Delta_I$, e.g. by by terms like $\mu^2|\Delta_I\Delta_J|^2 \partial\vu_I\partial\vu_J/\dm{}^2$.
+Since the effective action has been obtained up to the second order in the gap parameters $\Delta_I$'s the mixing terms do not appear; mixing between different fluctuations can only appear in higher order terms, \textit{e.g.} by terms like $\mu^2|\Delta_I\Delta_J|^2 \partial\vu_I\partial\vu_J/\dm{}^2$.

-The coefficients $\kappa_I$ determine the potential energy cost of a fluctuation and therefore they are related to the shear modulus.
-In particular in \textcite{Mannarelli:2007bs} it is found that for the the two favored structures, 2Cube45z and CubeX, the shear modulus is a $3 \times 3$ non diagonal matrix in coordinate space with entries proportional to
+The coefficients $\kappa_I$ determine the potential energy cost of a fluctuation and therefore are related to the shear modulus.
+In particular, \textcite{Mannarelli:2007bs} found that for the the two favored structures, 2Cube45z and CubeX, the shear modulus is a $3 \times 3$ non diagonal matrix in coordinate space with entries proportional to